 We can’t tell you how many times we have come across a less-than-ideal shopping cart and checkout experience with a business owner wondering why their website isn’t making sales.

-- Offer ‘Guest Checkout’
+- Offering ‘Guest Checkout’

 - No surprises in the checkout process (high tax etc.)

-- Have as few barriers as possible
+- Having as few barriers as possible

 12. Product Reviews